 complete and sent to the committee for review.
 A completed appeal must include the

 - a signed letter from the student indicating what condition they are appealing under and detailing the situation for the appeal and it should also outline how the student plans to improve their overall USC GPA

-- supporting documentation as outlned under the appropriate appeal condition
+- supporting documentation as outlined under the appropriate appeal condition

-- documented serious health condition of the appellant — to include illness, injury, impairment, or physical or mental condition resulting in a period of incapacity requiring absence from classes (documentation to include a statement by a medical authority supporting the appeal and explaining the serious health condition and how the condition necessitated absences from classes)
+- documented serious health condition of the appellant — to include illness, injury, impairment, or physical or mental condition (documentation to include a statement by a medical authority supporting the appeal and explaining the serious health condition and how the condition necessitated absences from classes)